19hours/sg-statutes/Acts/Films Act.md

 (2) For the purposes of this Act, a film is directed towards a political end in Singapore if the film —

-(a) contains wholly or partly any matter which, in the opinion of the Board, is intended or likely to affect voting in any election or national referendum in Singapore; or
+(a) contains wholly or partly any matter which, in the opinion of the Authority, is intended or likely to affect voting in any election or national referendum in Singapore; or

 [13/2009 wef 26/05/2009]

+[Act 25 of 2018 wef 29/04/2019]

-(b) contains wholly or partly references to or comments on any political matter which, in the opinion of the Board, are either partisan or biased; and “political matter” includes but is not limited to any of the following:
+(b) contains wholly or partly references to or comments on any political matter which, in the opinion of the Authority, are either partisan or biased; and “political matter” includes but is not limited to any of the following:

 (i) an election or a national referendum in Singapore;